 Where do PLG leads come from?
 Typically they come from an existing user base, instead of from marketing-driven inbound lead generation motions or from sales-driven outbound lead identification.
 This isn't to say there aren't marketing and sales-generated leads, but they're not the primary driver of growth.

-You may find that PLG companies spend less on top of the funnel marketing, but someone still has to attract those new free users.
+You may find that PLG companies spend less on top-of-the-funnel (TOFU) marketing, but someone still has to attract those new free users.
 A viral adoption loop doesn't solve an entire acquisition strategy.
-And you may find that PLG companies have smaller sales teams, since they don't have to spend as much time outbounding.
-But they'll likely have larger AM and CS teams to support users in their product journey.
+And you may find that PLG companies have smaller sales teams since they don't have to spend as much time outbounding.
+But they'll likely have larger account management (AM) and customer support (CS) teams to support users in their product journey.

 Further - and especially now that so many SaaS sales teams are remote - almost all PLG sales is inside sales.
 When customers have been using a product before they ever spend a dollar with a company, they become their own best advocates.
 Sales teams don't need to spend as much time in the field, glad-handing prospects to close a 6-figure deal.
 Inside sales teams can be more nimble and adapt more easily to optimizations that come from a PLG-based approach.

 And who should run sales and marketing at a PLG company?
 The best PLG sales leaders are operationally-focused and can think about the entire revenue system as a whole.

 Joel suggested looking for sales leaders who buy into concepts like the ones Eliyahu Goldratt presents in The Goal: systems thinking, the theory of constraints, the idea that revenue organizations are sort of like factories that can be continuously optimized for better performance.